Kovil Venni

 Kothandarama comes to Vaduvur

-It is a very interesting history how Rukmani-Sathyabhama samedha Sri Gopal Swamy temple had come to be known as “Sri Kothandarama Temple”.
+It is an interesting history of how Rukmani-Sathyabhama Samedha Sri Gopal Swamy temple came to be known as ‘Sri Kothandarama Temple’.

-Legend has it that Sri Rama while returning to Ayodya had worshipped Siva at a place named Tirukannapuram to get rid of the sins accrued due to the battle at Lanka.
+Legend has it that Sri Rama while returning to Ayodhya had worshipped Siva at a place named Tirukannapuram to get rid of the sins accrued due to the battle at Lanka.
 On the prayers of the saints Sri Rama had left His sannidhi in the idol brought by the saints at that place.
-During the invasion of south by the other faith, Sri Rama idol under worship at Tirukannapuram was moved to safer place at Thalai Gnayiru, known as Thalanayar near Vedaranyam.
+During the invasion of the south by the other faith, the Sri Rama idol under worship at Tirukannapuram was moved to a safer place at Thalai Gnayiru, known as Thalanayar near Vedaranyam.

 Sri Krishna resides with Kothanda Ramar

-Temple car and Theradi Anjaneya Sannidhi, Sri Kothanda Rama Temple, Vaduvur The village then had a temple for Sri Krishna as the presiding deity along with Sri Rukmani and Sri Sathyabhama.
+The village then had a temple for Sri Krishna as the presiding deity along with Sri Rukmani and Sri Sathyabhama.
 On the arrival of Sri Kothandarama Sri Sita and Sri Hanuman, they were installed in the same temple.
 From then on Sri Rama had been the main deity in this Sri Gopalan temple.

 Kothanda Ramar Temple